10/30/2025

 High-quality professional learning is one such pursuit.
 The time teachers spend on professional learning that is thoughtfully constructed, effectively delivered, and targeted to their individual needs can pay dividends in terms of their success in the classroom.
 Although teachers of adolescent learners need professional learning that focuses on their core content area and successful teaching strategies, literacy education is also critical.

-In fact, here are five key reasons why K–12 leaders should find time to provide teachers of adolescent students with actionable, high-quality professional learning around literacy instruction and the science of reading.
+In fact, here are five key reasons why education leaders should find time to provide teachers of adolescent students with actionable, high-quality professional learning about literacy instruction and the science of reading.

 Students who struggle to read are less likely to understand increasingly complex texts as their education advances.
 This makes them less likely to succeed academically, and it puts them on a path toward fewer opportunities as adults.
 More than 40% of adults with the lowest literacy levels live in poverty, the nonprofit Lucy Project reports.